 Child support receipt has been shown to reduce the child poverty rate and improve child well-being.
 In 2008, 625,000 children would have been poor had they not received child support payments.
 Studies also show that receipt of child support has a positive effect on academic achievement and improves young children’s cognitive development.

 State investment in child support reduces other public spending.
 Child support collections lower the costs associated with welfare, food stamps and Medicaid.
 This is especially true in states where child support collection rates are highest.
 Receiving regular, reasonable child support awards can make the difference for families between reliance on the state and self-sufficiency.

 Child support also affects families and marriage.
 Payment of child support can foster better relationships between children and parents and act as a disincentive for divorce.

 Payment of child support also leads to increased involvement and influence of noncustodial fathers.
 Fathers who pay child support are more likely to visit their child, to see their child more frequently, and to affect how their child is raised, regardless of how much support they pay.

 GO TO NEXT SECTION: CHILD SUPPORT 101: STATE ADMINISTRATION

-- The family-centered services component is not available yet.
+- The family-centered services component is in development.

 For more information regarding NCSL's child support work, please visit our Child Support Homepage.